Alaa-Eldeen-Essam/rag-chat/docker/README.md

 - FastAPI docs (proxied via Nginx):
   `http://localhost/docs`

-> Elasticsearch, Ollama, and vLLM are only exposed inside the Docker network and are intended to be accessed via the FastAPI API, not directly from the host.
+> Elasticsearch, Ollama Embed, and vLLM are only exposed inside the Docker network and are intended to be accessed via the FastAPI API, not directly from the host.
+Ollama Chat is mapped to `localhost:11434` for convenience; reranker is on `localhost:11435`.

 ## Volume Management